-This information is for people who don’t just want philosophy but want to find God’s way of dealing with intrigues and problems of the mind.
+Secular technique is void of God’s healing, love and disciplines; we are invited to take hold of God’s way of dealing with intrigues and problems of the mind.
 Most people in the West need to understand these issues as we have more problems in this area than other continents it seems.
 The Christian perspective begins with God at the top and not with ourselves at the centre, and it acknowledges the existence of malicious spirits who sometimes put subtle thoughts in our minds.

 We still have an animal nature even though we do not feel like animals.
 This body gets tired, feels lethargic, lacks enthusiasm etc for various reasons.
 We cannot expect to feel happy or calm all of the time.
 In this media oriented culture social pressure has increased and we are all aware of popular opinion and we see how happy and confident other people appear to be.
 However everyone is individual and has their own path to walk.
 Our mind is meant to be like a well ordered garden and the only way to achieve this is for us to exercise discipline over what stays in our mind and over what we believe about ourselves, others and about God.

 Our aim should not be to become great and to climb the social ladder, our aim should be to glorify God primarily as this is the key to freedom.
-(This is radical and revolutionary) When we have the attitude to bless other people rather than looking for blessing, when we realise we have the power to accept people rather than looking for acceptance it changes our perspective.
+We should train our mind to look outward and to be aware of the suppler rather than being aware of our need.
+Mercy and grace should be at the forefront of our heart.
+When we have the attitude to bless other people rather than looking for blessing, when we realise we have the power to accept people rather than looking for acceptance it changes our perspective.
 We do not develop high self esteem, we actually forget to be aware of ourselves at all, and how we feel about ourselves.
 Yes we should look after ourselves and it is nice to feel good about ourselves, but these things are secondary, they arrive after we pursue the primary goals.

-The best kept secret in the universe is that love and significance should not be pursued, they should be demonstrated, despite them being the driving force behind all our natural actions and motives.
-God honor to get honor.
+The best kept secret in the universe is that love and significance should not be pursued, they should be given, demonstrated, despite them being the driving force behind all our natural desires.
+Give honor to get honor.

 Even if all mental illness arose purely from physical malfunction of the brain, we all have the same basic needs, and require the same basic solutions.
 The physical damage in the brain results mostly from emotional stress.
 One reason lonely people seem to be more susceptible to listening to thoughts from the enemy because they are not surrounded by the checks and balances of friendly society.